CamJCarroll/CS2450Journal/journal.md

 Personal vs. Professional Ethics: Can you or is it ethical to take a job where you disagree with the companies mission?
 Can you compartmentalize your personal ethics?
 Should you?

 How much personal responsibility do you give to yourself and your users?

+Date : 10/20/25

+Now moving onto the validation phase.

+Software Quality does what it says, is easy to use, secure, predictible, and persistant.
+Improve quality by testing, planning, building architecture, and focusing on subsystems.